IP-CAM/AssistRefund/README.md

 ## IMPORTANT:
 Language Code has been changes to english!
-BEFORE UPLOADING, please change Language ru-ro Fodlder Names in ADMIN and ROOT Sections to english !
+BEFORE UPLOADING, please change Language ru-ru Folder/Directory Names in ADMIN and ROOT Sections to english !